firerexman007/2021FallQHermit/README.md

 This is for 2021 Fall Quarter Hermit Team

-All code done in the class will be stored here for easy transpher and save of code
+All code done in the class will be stored here for easy transfer and save of code